 New Area of Discovery

-To improve scientific understanding of the four understudied protein families, NIH launched an effort called Illuminating the Druggable Genome (IDG) in 2013, with the first awards made in 2014.
+To improve scientific understanding of the three understudied protein families, NIH launched an effort called Illuminating the Druggable Genome (IDG) in 2013, with the first awards made in 2014.
 The IDG was originally funded as a three-year pilot program sponsored by the NIH Common Fund and designed to create a centralized information repository and develop new technology platforms to study the protein families.
 Now, the current implementation phase of the IDG Program aims to build on the knowledge and tools developed during the pilot phase and disseminate these IDG-generated resources to the greater scientific community.

 NCATS Director Christopher P. Austin, M.D., co-chairs NIH’s IDG Working Group with Griffin P. Rodgers, M.D., M.A.C.P., director of the National Institute of Diabetes and Digestive and Kidney Diseases.
 The group includes representatives from the National Institute of Mental Health, the National Cancer Institute, the National Institute of Neurological Disorders and Stroke, and other Institutes and offices at NIH.

 By expanding the potential therapeutic space through the IDG program, NIH is clearing a path for more efficient disease-related research and more effective treatments for patients.